 Now our federal government needs a strong voice from the science community to warn fellow legislators about the dangers of weakening the EPA and decimating environmental policy and regulations.
 I will persist using my expertise to make this country safer for everyone.

 And as a third-generation union member, I want to fight for worker’s rights and keep working people safe on the job.
 I grew up in a household where both of my parents were union members.
 My mother retired a few years ago as Vice President of SEIU1199NY.
 I grew up hearing about picket lines and creating coalitions to fight for worker's rights.
-This has become part of my fiber and I used it to organize legislative support for the Westinghouse Lockout of Local 651.
+This has become part of my fiber and I used it to organize legislative support for the Local 651 employees locked out of their jobs at Westinghouse.
 I also use it to form coalitions to support legislation and advocacy to fight for everyone's access to clean, safe drinking water and cancer prevention regardless of how much money they make.

 Our families are overworked, under-employed, and one debilitating family illness away from bankruptcy.
 They and everyone else deserve to receive the same health care that members of Congress receive which is why I will fight for Medicare for All.
 And the hard-working folks across the country deserves a $15 minimum wage.

 Does Mindi's story speak to you?
 The Mindi For Congress campaign is always looking for passionate and driven volunteers to deliver tangible results.
 Follow the link below to get more information and join our team.

 I have lived in the New Hampshire Seacoast region since 1985 after receiving a B.S. degree in Geology from Syracuse University.
 I attended graduate school for earth sciences at the University of New Hampshire.
 I am currently an M.S. candidate at Georgetown University in clinical and translational research, hoping to combine my expertise in environmental contaminants with an understanding of the health effects associated with these toxins.